jmiano/fireworks-rft-sql-demo/RFT-SQL-TUTORIAL.md

 To fine-tune our model with RFT, **we will only interact with this synthetic database.**

 > **Real World 🌍**: This pattern is directly applicable.
-You would use the same approach with your production schema to generate synthetic data that maintains the statistical properties and relationships of your real data without exposing any actual records.
+You would use the same approach with your production schema to generate synthetic data that maintains the structure and relationships of your real data without exposing any actual records.

 ```python
 import pandas as pd